- Written by Dr.Mehmet Demircioglu

 What if I cannot or do not want to use medication after surgery?

-The honest answer is that some patients can proceed without medication, while others should wait, stabilize, or avoid surgery.
+The responsible answer is that some patients can proceed without medication, while others should wait, stabilize, or avoid surgery.
 The difference depends on age, hair loss speed, donor strength, family history, Norwood pattern, crown involvement, and expectations.

 A 45 year old patient with stable frontal recession is not the same as a 22 year old patient with aggressive diffuse thinning.
 They may both ask for a hair transplant, but medically they are very different cases.